rizsotto/Bear/source/intercept-library/intercept-library.md

 supervisor process, which executes the requested file, but it also reports the lifecycle related events, like start, stop or signal received.

+## Limitations

+* If a process can be executed it will execute it.
+But if the execution request would fail for some reason, it might report a successful execution because the statically linked executable will start (but the child process might fail).

+  The type of errors that are might not detected by the library are: E2BIG, EAGAIN, EINVAL, EIO, ELIBAD, ELOOP, ENFILE, ENAMETOOLONG, ENOEXEC, EPERM.

+* The IO redirection might not working properly.
+Since the requested execution is not a direct child process (indirect child process relationship) the standard input/output might not be closed/forwarded as requested.

+* `posix_spawn` and `posix_spawn` some of the attributes might not making effect, because the indirect child process relationship.

+* There are still a few POSIX system call that are not covered by the library.
+(Like `execveat` or `fexecve` which are using file descriptor to identify the file to execute.)

+With these limitation, an average build process can still be intercepted.

 ## Implementation details

 ### `libexec`